elimuinformatics/vcf2fhir/docs/Manual.md

 -   If VCF ALT is a comma-separated list, then set ALT to correspond to FORMAT.GT (e.g. if FORMAT.GT is 3, then set ALT to 3rd value in list)

 -   Allelic state is based on FORMAT.AD (allelic depth) / FORMAT.DP (read depth) ratio.
-If AD/DP ratio \> 99% then homoplasmic; else heteroplasmic. \[If AD and DP not present, don\'t output allelic state\]
+Default ratio is 99%, but can be configured using ratio_ad_dp parameter.
+If AD/DP ratio \> ratio_ad_dp then homoplasmic; else heteroplasmic. \[If AD and DP not present, don\'t output allelic state\]